Santa Line Slaying: Incident

-There are differing accounts of the events that led to the death of Jack Fitzpatrick.
-But what is beyond dispute is this:

-21-year-old Tyrone Howard and his pregnant wife took their three sons (one of whom was two-year-old Terrence) to see Santa Claus at a Higbee's department store in Cleveland, Ohio's Public Square.
-Also waiting in the long line was 36-year-old Jack Fitzpatrick who was with three of his own children while his pregnant wife shopped with their oldest daughter.
-At one point, the Howards were accused of cutting in the line by some of the others waiting including Fitzpatrick.
-An argument began between the two men.
-What was said in the argument and who initiated the altercation differs among witnesses.
-But the result was Fitzpatrick grabbed Howard, pinned him against a wall and kneed him in the groin.
+The exact sequence of events of the fight are disputed, but the parties involved agree that 21-year-old Tyrone Howard and his pregnant wife took their three sons (one of whom was two-year-old Terrence) to see Santa Claus at a Higbee's department store in Cleveland, Ohio's Public Square.
+Also waiting in the long line was 36-year-old Jack Fitzpatrick, who was with three of his own children while his pregnant wife shopped with their oldest daughter.
+At one point the Howards were accused of cutting in the line by some of the others waiting, including Fitzpatrick.
+An argument began between the two men, and at some point Fitzpatrick grabbed Howard, pinned him against a wall and kneed him in the groin.
 Howard's groin began bleeding from a previous injury he received on his job.
 Howard then used a sharp object to stab Fitzpatrick several times in the thighs and neck until Fitzpatrick fell to the floor.
 Howard fled to his mother's home.
 Hours later, he turned himself in to police.
 Fitzpatrick was taken to a nearby hospital and died from his wounds.